 Manufactured and cast in Vancouver, BC, our highly qualified team uses the best technologies available to ensure the consistent quality of Aemion.

-Engage in a prototyping relationship with us, and we can adapt Aemion to the specifications of your anion-exchange application.
+Engage in a prototyping relationship with us, and our team can apply our deep knowledge of materials properties development to rapidly adapt Aemion to your product needs.

 If you require customized catalyst-coated membranes for integration into your device, we use an ultrasonicating spray coater to create consistent, high-quality electrodes.